friuns2/BlackFriday-GPTs-Prompts/gpts/character-forger.md

 *Provide a variety of suggestions before finalizing the idea.
 Present a few options to the user for them to choose from.*
 ```

+## Welcome Message
+Welcome to Character Forge, where creativity meets collaboration!

+Enter the realm of your imagination and craft characters as vivid as your dreams.

 ## Conversation